Things You Need to Know About Malware: What is it and How to Prevent it

 Differences Between Viruses and Worms

-The increasing number of Internet users worldwide creates an equal (or larger) number of opportunities for cyber criminals to take advantage of our systems.
-As we become more dependent on the online environment, we can clearly see a massive growth in malware and cyber criminal activities all across the globe.
+The increasing number of Internet users worldwide creates an equal (or larger) number of opportunities for cybercriminals to take advantage of our systems.
+As we become more dependent on the online environment, we can clearly see massive growth in malware and cybercriminal activities all across the globe.
 Common symptoms that your device is infected with malware include slowdowns; pop-ups; crashes; suspicious hard drive activity; running out of hard drive space and unusual high network activity.
 Other signs include a disabled security solution and when your friends tell you that they are getting strange messages from you.

 Protection Against Malware

-The best protection against malware is personal vigilance, and protective tools.
-One of the most popular ways to spread malware is by email, which may be disguised to look as if it is from a familiar company such as a bank, or a personal email from a friend.
+The best protection against malicious software is personal vigilance and protective tools like antivirus programs.
+One of the most popular ways to a malware spread is by email, which may be disguised to look as if it is from a familiar company such as a bank, or a personal email from a friend.
 Be wary of emails that ask you to provide passwords.
 Or emails that seem to be from friends, but have only a message such as “check out this cool website!” followed by a link.
-Personal vigilance is the first layer of protection against malware, but simply being careful is not enough.
-Because business security is not perfect, even downloads from legitimate sites can sometimes have malware attached.
-Which means that even the most prudent user is at risk, unless you take additional measures.
+Personal vigilance is the first layer of protection, but simply being careful is not enough.
+Because business security is not perfect, even downloads from legitimate sites can sometimes be perilous.
+This means that even the most prudent user is at risk unless you take additional measures.